hyriver/hysetter/docs/config.md

 The `aoi` section is required and defines the area of interest for your project.
 You should specify only one of the following options:

 - `huc_ids`: A list of Hydrologic Unit Code (HUC) IDs.
-Can be a mix of different HUC levels.
+It can be a mix of different HUC levels.
 - `nhdv2_ids`: A list of NHDPlusV2 catchment IDs (`featureid`).
 - `gagesii_basins`: A list of GAGES-II basin IDs.